Gabija is passionate about traveling and writing. In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

 As the glaciers are melting, the Icelandic government is forced to take action in order to preserve their country in its natural state.

 In November 2021, the new Icelandic government released a new climate target to reduce carbon emissions by 55% by the year 2030 compared to 2005.
-Iceland also has joined Norway and other countries in achieving the reduction of greenhouse gases by 55% till the year 2030, compared to the 1990 level.
+Iceland also has joined Norway and other countries in achieving the reduction of greenhouse gases by 55% by the year 2030, compared to the 1990 level.

 On top of that, Iceland relies 100% on renewable energy to generate heat and electricity.
 This is due to the incredible Icelandic nature, filled with self-heating geothermal water.
 90% of Icelandic households are heated with this water via pipelines and the remaining 10% get its heat with electricity made from renewable sources.
 The example of Iceland's transition to renewable energy could be an example to other countries.

 Alternative green energy.
-Geothermal power station at Reykjanes peninsula in Iceland
+Geothermal power station at Reykjanes Peninsula in Iceland

 Iceland is a groundbreaker not only in sustainable energy.
 "Sustainability is one of the national curriculum’s fundamental pillars of education, with climate change instruction an integral part of their national program," as this article claims.
 Icelanders know that their hydro and geothermal energy reserves, as well as pristine wilderness and unique landscapes, are their biggest asset, admired by tourists from all over the world.